-The cabling to analog input 5 MUST be overall braided shielded (screened) PVC insulated 24 AWG (7/0.2mm) (number of cores as required by the relevant sensor).
-Since this cable may be run adjacent to, and/or in the same conduit as high voltage wiring, its voltage rating must exceed the maximum voltage carried by any other cable connected to the control or run in the same conduit.
-Ensure link JP2 is set to the 'I' position if the input is being connected to a device with a 4-20mA output.
+The auxiliary modulation input cabling must be overall screened PVC insulated minimum 24 AWG (7/0.2mm) (number of cores as required by the relevant sensor).
+Since this cable may be run in conduit with high voltage wiring, it's voltage rating must exceed the maximum voltage carried by any other cable connected to the control or run in the same conduit.
+Ensure link JP2 is set to the 'IN' position if the input is being connected to a device with a 4-20mA output.